cvghivebrain/HiveView/README.md

 * ARC - tricky detection; most files don't end with $1A00 as they should
 * ArcMac - no samples
 * ARX - no samples
+* CAR - no samples; may be indistinguishable from LHA
+* CD/raw - ?
+* compress Z - no samples; 7-zip may work anyway
+* CP Shrink - no samples
+* Crunch - failed on most samples from https://telparia.com/fileFormatSamples/archive/crunch/
+* Crush - no samples